sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 You would think that at some point I would implemement my important zoomnig in feature.
 But the sad reality is that I wasn't able to incorporate this feature.
 Mainly becuase of time and prioritizing other things, but also because if felt like a tricky thing to do and I wasn't exactly confident in a way to accomplish this effect.
 I already had a strong foundation, so I didn't want to rock the boat and potentially mess something up.

 The good thing is that I was able to create a new feature that I didn't even thought of at first.
 This comes in the form of the creatures actually leaving a trail behind, like a paintbrush.

-I thought about ways that
+I thought about ways that I could make the program more fun, and I realized that I should utilize the fact that I have all these colorful creatures controlled by the player.
+So I thought that it would be cool to make them act like brushes.
+So I coded some if statements to stop the loop witht a hit of a button, and I got just that.
+Now the creatures could leave long lines of "paint" behind on the screen.